flipbug/coupon-psit1/README.md

-# jamnham
+# coupon manger
-The one and only Jam'n'Ham
+Demo project for web1/psit1.

+The goal is to create a wireframe to demonstrate the basic layout and functionality.

 ## Setup